JoseZalez/Houdini-scripts/README.md

 # Houdini-scripts
-A collection of my personal Houdini Scripts, UI created with PySide2.
+A collection of my personal Houdini Scripts.

 ### Contact
  [LinkedIn]